 ABOUT

-The Steven Arnold Museum and Archives was established in 2014 by artist Stephanie Farago as a 501(c)(3) nonprofit organization, dedicated to the representation, exhibition, and study of the estate of American artist Steven Arnold.
+The Steven Arnold Museum and Archives was established in 2014 by artist Stephanie Farago as a 501(c)(3) nonprofit organization, dedicated to the exhibition and study of American artist Steven Arnold.
+Housed at the ONE Archives at USC Libraries, Los Angeles, the collection is available to researchers by appointment.

 BLOG